arcs-njit-edu/docs/docs/facilities/facilities.md

 ## AFS Storage
 AFS is a distributed file system.
 Its principal components are :

-Database servers : provide information on authorization, and directory and file locations on file servers File servers : store all data in discrete "volumes", with associated quotas Client software : connects AFS clients to database servers and file servers over a network.
+* Database servers : provide information on authorization, and directory and file locations on file servers
+* File servers : store all data in discrete "volumes", with associated quotas
+* Client software : connects AFS clients to database servers and file servers over a network.
 Every client has access to every file in AFS, subject to the permissions attached to the identity of the user logged into the client.
 Client software is available for Linux, MacOS, and Windows.
-Single global name space for all clients : all clients see the identical path names and permissions.
+Single global name space for all clients.
+See the identical path names and permissions.

 An AFS "cell" is a group of database servers and file servers sharing the same cell name.

 AFS was designed for highly-distributed wide area network (WAN) use.
 A cell can be concentrated in one physical location, or be widely geographically dispersed.
 A client in one cell can be given fine-grained levels of access to the data in other cells.

-The NJIT cell name is "cad.njit.edu"; all file and directory paths begin with `/afs/cad.njit.edu/`(abbreviated to `/afs/cad/`).
+The NJIT cell name is `cad.njit.edu`; all file and directory paths begin with `/afs/cad.njit.edu/`(abbreviated to `/afs/cad/`).
 This cell currently contains about 27TB of research data, 4TB of user data,and 1.4TB of applications data, in about 47,700 volumes.

 The current AFS implementation, OpenAFS, which is open source, will be replaced with a commercial implementation during the 2022-2023 academic year, providing important enhancements in performance, security,capacities, authorization, permissions, and administration as well as bug fixes and technical support.